 If a qualified site is located entirely or partly within an empire zone (EZ), and a taxpayer meets the eligibility requirements for both the remediated brownfield real property tax credit and the qualified empire zone enterprise (QEZE) real property tax credit, the taxpayer may not claim both credits.
 The taxpayer must make an election as to which credit to take in the first year the taxpayer is eligible for the remediated brownfield credit for real property taxes.
 Once made, the election is irrevocable.
 The election is made by filing a tax return for the first tax year the qualified site is eligible for the brownfield real property tax credit and claiming either of the credits.
 Once the election is made, a taxpayer may not claim the other tax credit in that year or any subsequent tax year for the same qualified site.
-A taxpayer that was previously allowed the QEZE real property tax credit is not prohibited from making the election to claim the brownfield real property tax credit.
-For more information on the QEZE credit for real property taxes, see Form CT-606, Claim for QEZE Credit for Real Property Taxes.
+A taxpayer that was previously allowed the QEZE real property tax credit is not prohibited from making the election to claim the brownfield real property taxes, see Form CT-606, Claim for QEZE Credit for Real Property Taxes.